Permaculture Teacher Training with Focus on Children

 Rosemary Morrow.

-Organised & Facilitated by Alfred Decker & Lusi Alderslow.
+Organised & Facilitated by Alfred Decker & Lusi Alderslowe.

 While this course has a specific focus in how to facilitate permaculture education for children, the training is designed for anyone who wants to teach permaculture based on Rosemary’s participatory learning methods.